AlejandroGC19/AlejandroGC19/README.md

 <h3> About me 🧑 </h3>

 - I am a software engineer with almost two years of experience in Matlab development.
-I am a passionate about computing world, in constant self-learning and/or taking courses on current topics to improve my professional skills. 🙌
+I am a passionate about computing world, in constant self-learning and taking courses on current topics to improve my professional skills. 🙌

 <h3> Current job 👨‍💼 </h3>

-- I’m currently working as industrial engineer, but I would like to work as sotfware or front-end developer.
-For this reason, I'm already learning about HTML, CSS, JavaScript and React (for now, when I start working as front end developer, I would like to start learning about backend scope).
+- I have been working as an industrial engineer for more than two years, but I would like to work as a software developer as in my research period at university, because I feel that this branch of technology gets the best of my skills.
+For this reason, I have taken several courses to learn the most demanded software as a full-stack developer in the industry in order to follow my professional path in this field.

-<h3> Experience 👨‍💻 </h3>
+<h3> Experience as developer 👨‍💻 </h3>

 - I worked for almost 2 years in the University of Huelva in a European project called KTTSeaDrones as software engineer and researcher.
 In this time, I used MATLAB (functional programming) to generate autonomy for a Remote Operated Vehicle.
 In this way, I have managed to create algorithms that allow the ROV to recognize its environment through the data of a SONAR (using clustering and data processing), representing them in a HMI, quantifying fish in real time and creating autonomy through an automatic control code.